What is HomeSharing?

 HomeShare matches typically last between 9 -12 months.
 However, either person can decide to end the agreement at any time.
-The Coordinator will help find other arrangements if the match ends early.
+The HomeShare Worker will help have these conversations and will assist in finding other arrangements if the match ends early.

 Who can participate in HomeShare?

-For the purposes of this pilot program, HomeOwners must be women (55+) living in either Cobourg or Port Hope with a spare living space to offer in their home.
-HomeSharers must also be women living in our community who are looking for shared affordable accommodation.
+HomeShare Northumberland is open to women over the age of 18 living independently in the County with a spare living space to offer in their home, and for those women in the community who are looking for shared affordable accommodation.

 What is “shared household responsibilities?”

 In exchange for affordable accommodation costs, most HomeShare arrangements include some agreed-upon shared responsibilities.
-For example, the HomeSharer may agree to help with gardening, shoveling snow, sharing meals, running errands, etc. Every HomeShare agreement is different and the Coordinator will work with you to determine a good balance and compromise that meets the needs of both people.
+For example, the HomeSharer may agree to help with gardening, shoveling snow, sharing meals, running errands, etc. Every HomeShare agreement is different and the Worker will help you to determine a good balance and compromise that meets the needs of both participants.